-Those friends who you don’t spend every weekend together but every milestone or momentous occasion they are never missing, no matter how far they have to travel.
+Those friends who you don’t spend every weekend with but they never miss a milestone or momentous occasion.
+No matter how far they have to travel.

-Those friends who at the press of a button and psychotic meltdown are there with wine in hand ready to listen as quick as they are to tell you that you’re being a fuck whit and snap out of it when needed!
+Those friends who at the press of a button and psychotic meltdown are there with wine in hand.
+They’re ready to listen as quick as they are to tell you that you’re being a fuck whit and snap out of it when needed!

 And for me, those friendships have not skipped a beat since becoming a mum, in fact, they are as strong as they’ve ever been!